-Due to the deformation of certain materials when being printed, the design dimensions may not belong to those of the printed model.
-In order to compensate for this variation, we can adjust the horizontal expansion parameters.
+Due to the deformation of certain materials when being printed, the design dimensions may not match up to those of the printed model.
+In order to compensate for this variation, you can adjust the horizontal expansion parameters.

 Parameters and functioning

 Horizontal Expansion: Modifies the size of the piece in the direction of the XY plane.
 A positive value will increase the width, while a negative value will decrease it.

 Horizontal expansion of the first layer: works the same as horizontal expansion, however, it only applies to the layer that is in contact with the printing surface.

 With this parameter, it is possible to eliminate the "elephant foot" effect, which consists of an excess of material in the first layer.
 To do this, the offset must be negative and a common value must be half the diameter of the hotend.